 The Natural Vignette: Lens Vignetting

-Photoshop is a software that has way too many ways of doing the same thing.
+Photoshop has way too many ways of doing the same thing.
 It is all about the comfort of the user as to how they would want to get to the result.
 It is about comfort and the fact that Photoshop’s intuitive interface helps users develop their own style.
-Some of the ways of adding a vignette in Photoshop are:
+Some of the ways to add a vignette effect in Photoshop CC are:

 Using Adobe Camera Raw Plug-in to Create Vignettes